Description of suicide

 Treatment for depression

 Depression affects the majority of people who commit suicide.
 Effective treatments to counter depression are available.
 The earlier an affected person consults with a doctor, the better their chances of recovery.
-To learn more, see the Information on Depression page.
+To learn more, see the Depression page.

 Treatment for dependence

 Behavioural dependence on alcohol, drugs and gambling favour the emergence of suicidal thoughts.
 Resources specialised in the field of dependence offer proven treatments.
 These treatments help people to reduce and to control their conduct of dependency.
 To learn more, see the Consumption of Alcohol and Other Drugs, and Gambling page.

 Should you harbour suicidal thoughts, it means your suffering is getting the better of you and that perhaps you are no longer able to manage it.
 It is a warning bell that you must take seriously.
 There are resources that can help.